-Changu: We got heads all three times so we will get heads again.
+Changu: We got heads all three times, so we will get heads again.

 Mangu: We haven't got tails for a long time, so we'll definitely get tails this time.
 What do you think?
 Who do you think is right?
-(60) If the Bina Express is 10 minutes late today, what time will it arrive tomorrow?
+(61) If the Bina Express is 10 minutes late today, at what time will it arrive tomorrow?
 Can you predict the time?
-(61) The captain of the Indian cricket team lost the toss four times in a row.
+(62) The captain of the Indian cricket team lost the toss four times in a row.
 Will he win the toss the next time?
-(62) AN EXERCISE TO DO AT HOME A farmer had paddy seeds which were several years old.
+(63) AN EXERCISE TO DO AT HOME A farmer had paddy seeds which were several years old.
 He decided to test the seeds before sowing them.
 He did a total of five experiments, planting different numbers/quantities of seeds each time and checking the percentage of seeds that germinated.
-The results are given in Table 8.
-Table 8 S. No No/% of seeds No/% of seeds Percentage of planted germinated d seeds germinated 1.
-1 0 2.
+The results are given in Table 6.
+S. No No/Amount of seeds planted No/Amount of seeds germinated No/Amount of seeds germinated (percentage) 1.
+1 0 0 2.
 10 10 3.
-150 60 4.
+150 60 40% 4.
 1,000 650 5.
-1/2 kg About two-th irds Fill in the percentage of seeds that germinated in each experiment in the last column of the table.
+1/2 kg About two-thirds Table 6 Fill in the percentage of seeds that germinated in each experiment in the last column of the table.
 On this basis, which experiment should the farmer place greater faith in to find out the percentage of seeds that germinated?
 Give reasons for your answer.
-(63) What can you say about the germination of seeds on the basis of the farmer's first and second experiments?
-(64) Why is there such a vast difference in the results of Experiments 1 and 2 and the last two Experiments 4 and 5?
+(64) What can you say about the germination of seeds on the basis of the farmer's first and second experiments?
+(65) Why is there such a vast difference in the results of the first two experiments (Experiments 1 and 2) and the last two experiments (Experiments 4 and 5)?
 On the basis of whatever you have studied in this chapter, can you give any reason for these differences?
-(65) MAKE A SPECIAL EFFORT You may have played a game of changa with tamarind seeds (chiye) or cowries.
+(66) MAKE A SPECIAL EFFORT You may have played a game of changa with tamarind seeds (chiye) or cowries.
 Throw your cowries or chiye 1,000 times and find out how many times you got 1, 2, 3, 4 and 8.
-(66) On the basis of your data, find out the chance of getting the numbers 1, 2, 3, 4 and 8.
-(67) You may have understood by now why it is difficult to get a 4 or an 8 while playing a game of changa, and why you get 2 so often.
-DIFFERENT EXPERIENCES, SOME OURS, SOME YOURS Answer the following questions on the basis of what you have learned in this chapter.
-Doctors test for tuberculosis (TB) by examining the sputum under a microscope.
+(67) On the basis of your data, find out the probability of getting the numbers 1, 2, 3, 4 and 8.
+(68) You may have understood by now why it is difficult to get a 4 or an 8 while playing a game of changa, and why you get 2 so often.
+DIFFERENT EXPERIENCES: SOME OURS, SOME YOURS Answer the following questions on the basis of what you have learned in this chapter.
+Doctors test for tuberculosis (TB) by examining the sputum under a microscope for the presence of disease causing micro-organisms.
 If they do not see any bacteria the first time, they collect sputum 3 to 4 times for further tests.
 Why do they do this?
-(68) Have you seen a gram sevak collecting soil from a field for testing?
+(69) Have you seen a gram sevak collecting soil samples from a field for testing?
 He goes to several spots in the field and takes samples of soil from each spot.
 He mixes these small amounts of soil together.
 He then takes a small portion from this mixture and sends it to the laboratory for testing.
 Why is it not enough to collect soil from one spot in a field if we wish to test the soil quality of the field?
-(69) NEW WORDS chance laboratory probability histogram tuberculosis (TB) collective table LIVING AND NON-LIVING What is living, what is non-living?
+(70) NEW WORDS Chance Laboratory Probability -------- ------------ ------------- Histogram Tuberculosis (TB) Collective table